mklauco/pwa2-library/README.md

    1. it is recommended to create layout for login page i.e. in `views/layouts/app-login-coreui.blade`
 1. Expand the `User` model with `first_name` and `last_name` and make changes to appropriate views
    1. run `php artisan make:migration add_name_fields_to_users_table`
-   1. don;t forget to update fillables in `Models\User`
+   1. don;t forget to update fillable in `Models\User`
-1. Modify routes to include middleware auth to access user data in blade
+1. Modify routes to include middleware-auth to access user data in blade
    1. update `web.php`
    ```php
    Route::middleware(['auth'])->group(function () {